It seems that everyone in Carding feels the same way that everyone in the country is feeling—tired, jittery, unfocused, and burdened by malaise.

 Ruth took off her mask, letting it dangle from one ear as she made her way to sit on Edie’s back steps.
 “Yeah, me too.
 I’ll take a cup of coffee if you’re going to brew a pot.”

-Sonja Hakala lives on a river in Vermont and is the author of the Carding, Vermont novels and the upcoming Red City mystery, The Broken Moon.
+Sonja Hakala lives on a river in Vermont and is the author of the Carding, Vermont novels and an upcoming mystery, The Education of Ruby Royce.

 The Carding, Vermont novels, in order of appearance: